 Other intangible assets include concession rights, licence rights and royalties, publishing rights, programme and film rights, software and customer base and technology know-how.
 Cost of other intangible assets are initially recognised and measured at cost.
 Other intangible assets with definite useful lives are amortised on a straight-line basis over the respective period of the operating right.

 Principal annual rates are as follows:

-Concession rights $5\% - 331/{3}\%$ Licence rights and royalties 28% Publishing rights 6% - 50% and technology know-how 20% - 100%
+Concession rights $5\% - 33^{1}/{3}\%$

+Licence rights and royalties 28%

+Publishing rights 6% - 50%

 Software and customer base